Managers

 Referee Incident Report book is located in the Ref Room, they are confidential, including coaches.

-Please assist our young referees in completing the game sheets and incident report forms are filled out correctly by ensuring their referee ID number is located on the form, rule offence numbers are added and all information corresponds correctly to the game sheet.
-The manager of the home team is to upload a copy of the Incident Report to the 1660 website (the same place as the gamesheet is uploaded)
+Please assist our young referees in completing the game sheets and incident report forms are filled out correctly by ensuring their referee ID number is located on the form, rule offence numbers are added and all information corresponds correctly to the Egamesheet.

-Once an incident report has been issued for one of our players, the manager of the impacted teams managers responsibility to complete an Incident Report Form ~located on the 1660 website ~ Forms form after an incident has occurred during 1660 Hockey League game.
+Once an incident report has been issued for one of our players, the manager of the impacted teams managers responsibility to complete an incident report form.
 One form per each impacted player (If there is a fight, each team manager needs to fill out a form for their player).
 The home manager uploads the electronic. pdf, .jpg version of the incident report, then fill out the form with the information from the completed Incident Report.

 ****All teams are requested to keep game sheets from tournaments and regular league play for one year******